Promineo-Tech/frontend-technologies/Week2/readme.md

 </html>
 ```

 3. **External CSS** - External CSS is when CSS is brought in via an external stylesheet separate to the HTML file, and then brought in using a `<link>` tag in the `<head>` of an HTML document.
 The `href` attribute of the `<link` should point to the stylesheet, and the `type` attribute should specify that the file is a stylesheet.
-External CSS is is considered good practice, as it enables isolation and clarity of code.

 External CSS Example: